EARTH - A very small stage in a vast cosmic arena

 The Pale Blue Dot is a photograph taken by Voyager1 space probe on Feburary14,1990 from a distance of about 6billion kms in which Earth appears as a tiny dot(0.12 pixel in size) in the vast expance of space.

-This was also the inspiration for a book (with the same name) published in 1994 by the American astronomer and cosmologist, Carl Sagan.
+This was also the inspiration for a book with the same name, (Pale Blue Dot: A Vision of the Human Future in Space), published in 1994 by the American astronomer and cosmologist, Carl Sagan.